 The interior just feels like any Japanese family restaurant one would see in Japan.
 White tiles with dark grout, wooden stairs, and vintage furniture.
 The warm and cosy atmosphere remind me about my recent trip to Japan.
 Like any family restaurants in Japan, the place serves curry, fritters and beef stews, pairing with a wide variety of Whisky cocktails (Highball), Japanese beer, and other alcoholic drinks.

 The Honey Yuza Highball and Cream de Cafeball.
 Highball is a kind of Japanese Whisky based cocktail with soda.
 Our Honey Yuza Highball cocktail was a refreshing citrus infused drink perfect for summer.
 Cream de Cafeball, a combination of whisky and coffee, albeit sounded a little risky, it was surprisingly tasty.
-I would recommend Honey Yuza if you want something refreshing and girly.
+I would recommend Honey Yuza if you want something refreshing.
 If you love coffee, perhaps you should try out the Cafeball!

 Cream Curry Udon (크림 카레 우동), the signature dish from Tokkijung.
 I remember when I told one of my friends about how delicious the dish is, she wasn’t quite convinced.
 I guess many of you cannot relate whipped cream with curry.
 It certainly doesn’t look as appetising.
 However, do not judge the food by its cover.